sanderlin2013/Zillow-Timeseries-Project/README.md

 - `19130`: This zip code is also located right above center city, which is the area known for the most expensive real estate, to the west of 19123.
 It's ROI could be due to it's proximity to center city.

-It is important to note that both `19103` and `19106` ([Rittenhouse Square](https://www.visitphilly.com/things-to-do/attractions/rittenhouse-square-park/) and the [Historic District](https://www.visitphilly.com/articles/philadelphia/must-see-historic-attractions-in-historic-philadelphia/), respectively) models predictions underperformed against the validity data.
+It is important to note that both `19103` and `19106` ([Rittenhouse Square](https://www.visitphilly.com/things-to-do/attractions/rittenhouse-square-park/) and the [Historic District](https://www.visitphilly.com/articles/philadelphia/must-see-historic-attractions-in-historic-philadelphia/), respectively) models predictions *were lower* than the actual home prices.
 This indicates that these areas are hot real estate, but may also be more volatile investment.
 Additionally their buy-in costs are high, making them high risk, high reward - if the markets continue to perform well. `19131`, a neighborhood right next to [Fairmount Park](https://www.visitphilly.com/things-to-do/attractions/fairmount-park/) also out performed the model, and should be further investigated in future analyses.
-Additionally it could be that future analysis using a linear exponential model would be more predictive for these zip codes.
+Additionally it may be more accurate to model these upward trends in housing prices as an exponential function rather than a time series.

 ### Possible Next Steps